-Strengths: The Aqua Lung Dry Duffel is perfectly waterproof either from the inside or outside, this is the most robust material I’ve ever seen, and I have really not been kind to it during my two years in Scotland.
-Big internal space where you can throw anything you like.
-I really like the little sketch behind the flap with the scuba diver equipment checklist!
+Strengths: The Aqualung Defence dry duffel is perfectly waterproof either from the inside or outside, this is the most robust material I’ve ever seen, and I have really not been kind to it during my two years in Scotland.
+It has a large internal volume where you can put anything you like.
+I really like the sketch behind the flap with the scuba diver equipment checklist!

 |weight||1,25 kg (2.75lbs)||storage for small items||no|